 Roth IRA: A post-tax (but not tax deductible) IRA with tax-free earnings.
 These may be opened by an eligible party whose income falls into the acceptable limits as defined by the IRS.

-SEP IRA A Simplified Employee Pension IRA.
+SEP: A Simplified Employee Pension.
 This Plan allows an employer to make contributions to the employee’s Retirement Plan without becoming involved in more complex arrangements.
 The contributions are made to a Traditional IRA of each Plan participant.

 SIMPLE IRA: A Savings Incentive Match Plan for Employees.
 This plan is designed for companies with 100 or fewer employees.
 The plan includes a salary reduction arrangement.